 Learning Can Be Fun: How to Learn a Language Playing Video Games

 Several scientific research studies have found that video games can help users learn a second language.
-Indeed, a large synthesis of research has shown that, in general, video games can be a very effective language learning tool.
+Indeed, a large synthesis of research has shown that, in general, video games can be a very effective language-learning tool.

 And I’ve seen how effective they can be in my own life.
 I’m an English teacher in Brazil.
-I’ve noticed that my students that have the best English are gamers.
+I’ve noticed that my students who have the best English are gamers.
 They grew up playing video games at a time when there were not very many options to play in Portuguese.
 So, instead, they played in English.
 Now they’re fluent or close to it.

 That could be you, too.
 Studies have also shown that we spend an average of 5 to 6.5 hours a week playing video games.
 They’re one of the most popular leisure activities in the world, especially among adults, with more than two billion users worldwide.

 I’m going to show you how.
-Choose your fighter and let’s get started!
+Choose your fighter, and let’s get started!

 Level 1: Why Playing Video Games is an Effective Way to Learn a Language

-Here are just a few ways video games can be an extremely helpful language learning tool:
+Here are just a few ways video games can be an extremely helpful language-learning tool:

 Neuroscience studies show that learning happens more quickly when it is done in context.
-That’s partly why it’s so difficult to remember random words you learn in a textbook, they don’t mean much to you.
+That’s partly why it’s so difficult to remember random words you learn in a textbook; they don’t mean much to you.